sentenzo/bzip2/app/transformations/rle/README.md

 ```

 ### A parametrizable escape byte
-The same as a fixed escape byte, but we pick the rarest byte in the data block for an claim it as an escape byte for the current block.
+The same as a fixed escape byte, but we pick the rarest byte in the data block for and claim it as an escape byte for the current block.

 ## Double bytes